PASPT2: a size-extensive and size-consistent partial-active-space multi-state multi-reference second-order perturbation theory for strongly correlated electrons: THEORY

-as the diagonal component of $H_0^\alpha$.
-However, the subsequent iterations still break their connectedness due to the incompleteness of the model space\cite{JM1981}.
-If one of $a_i^a|\alpha\rangle$ and $a_i^a|\beta\rangle$ is a reference NED but the other an external NED, then the two terms in Eq. \eqref{Badcase} are gain disconnected.
-Therefore, the two terms in Eq. \eqref{Badcase} must be regarded as disconnected in general.
-The same situation occurs also to the IN-GMS-SU-CCSD amplitude equations (see the first term on the RHS of equation (98) in Ref. \citenum{GMS-SU-CC2003}, which is to multiplied with $H^{\mathrm{eff}}_{\beta\alpha}$ in place of the present $H^0_{\beta\alpha}$).
+The same situation occurs also to the IN-GMS-SU-CCSD amplitude equations (see the first term on the RHS of equation (98) in Ref. \citenum{GMS-SU-CC2003}, which is to be multiplied with $H^{\mathrm{eff}}_{\beta\alpha}$ in place of the present $H^0_{\beta\alpha}$).
 Therefore, IN-GMS-SU-CC is \emph{not} size-extensive at all, contrary to their claim\cite{GMS-SU-CC2003,PaldusJMC2004} (see also the formal analysis by Nooijen and coworkers\cite{nooijen2005reflections}).
 On the other hand, it can be proven\cite{JM1981} that the common-orbital terms of the $\mathbf{t}$-amplitudes of different references [e.g., $t^i_a(\beta)$ and $t^i_a(\alpha)$ in Eq. \eqref{Badcase}] are identical and hence cancel each other in the case of CAS, so that IN-CAS-SU-CC\cite{JM1981} is indeed size-extensive.
-As for PASPT2, it is clear that Eqs. \eqref{1LASO} and \eqref{2LASO} impose restrictions only on the off-diagonal elements of $P H_0^\alpha P^\alpha$.
-This suggests the following form for the active part $H_{0,\mathrm{A}}^{\alpha}$ of $H_0^\alpha$
+As for PASPT2, it is clear that Eqs. \eqref{1LASO} and \eqref{2LASO} impose restrictions only on the off-diagonal elements of $P H_0^\alpha P^\alpha$, which suggests the following form